HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 ## Loaders

-Each Neko module have a  which is an object that can be used to load other Neko modules and C primitives.
+Each Neko module have a *loader* which is an object that can be used to load other Neko modules and C primitives.
 The loader is accessible using the `$loader` builtin.

 In order to load a Module, you can simply call the `loadmodule` method, which takes two parameters.
 The first parameter is the name of the module and the second parameter is the loader that this module will used.
 If found, the module is loaded, executed, and then its `$exports` table is returned.
 If not found, an exception is thrown.